 For your dog, protein is responsible for building muscle, repairing body tissues, growing hair, forming new skin cells, assisting in the creation of hormones and enzymes, providing energy, and even bolstering the immune system.

-To maintain optimal health, dogs should eat a diet that consists of about 10-15% fats.
+To maintain optimal health, a rhodesian ridgeback diet should consist of about 10-15% fats.
 If your dog is eating more fat than this, it can easily lead to weight gain and an overweight or obese dog.

 Vitamins and Minerals

 Just like humans need a diverse array of vitamins and minerals to stay healthy, dogs require the same.
 A balanced dog food can provide all of these nutrients for your dog, but it’s important to pick one that’s not missing some key nutrient.

 So, what vitamins and minerals does your dog need to get from their food?